reyan313/Anomly-Detection/README.md

-Anomly detection  using isolated forest model
+Anomly detection  using isolated forest model. we have created four model of anomly detection for comperative analysis.